-Under the AMIT regime, the Trust is not subject to income tax provided the taxable income of the Trust is fully attributed to unitholders each year.
+Under the AMIT Regime, the Trust is not subject to income tax provided the taxable income of each unit class of the Trust is fully attributed to unit holders each year.

 Financial instruments at fair value may include unrealised capital gains.
-Should such a gain be realised, that portion of the gain that is subject to capital gains tax will be distributed so that the Trust is not subject to capital gains tax.
+Should such a gain be realised, that portion of the gain that is subject to capital gains tax will be attributed to unitholders so that the Trust is not subject to capital gains tax.

-Realised capital losses are not distributed to unitholders but are retained in the Trust to be offset against any realised capital gains.
-If realised capital gains exceed realised capital losses, the excess is distributed to unitholders.
+Realised capital losses within each unit class of the Trust are retained in the respective unit class of the Trust to be offset against any realised capital gains within that unit class.
+If realised capital gains exceed realised capital losses, the excess is attributed to unitholders of the unit class in which it arose.

-The benefit of imputation credits and foreign tax paid are passed on to unitholders.
+The benefit of imputation credits and foreign tax paid are passed on to unitholders of each unit class in which they arose.